 There’s been a huge increase in SUV sales in recent years thanks to vastly reduced running costs, improved handling and impressive refinement as high-riding vehicles have become increasingly car-like.
 But the Wrangler can trace its roots back to the Second World War, and has clung on to its hero-like off-roading status.

-The car’s better to drive on the road than before, especially in Sahara trim, with more precise steering, better brakes and a slightly less bouncy ride.
+The car’s better to drive on the road than before, especially in Sahara trim, with more precise steering, better brakes and a slightly less bouncy ride than the Rubicon.
 However, it's still not as polished as the Land Rover Defender with its more modern design, and you'll notice a huge difference if you're stepping up from a road-biased SUV.
 The Wrangler feels like an off-roader that you can also drive on the road, rather than the other way round.

 Underneath there’s a ladder-frame chassis and tough axles more akin to those in a pickup than an SUV.
 And in the range-topping Rubicon model these are upgraded further with locking differentials to meter out traction and a low-range gearbox designed for crawling over rocks and up seemingly impossible slopes.
 It’s simply brilliant at traversing, climbing and wading through rivers.

-If you’re interested in an older diesel version, the engine is far quieter than the old engine, only emitting a boom if you really floor the accelerator.
-Perhaps surprisingly given the Wrangler’s fan base, there’s no manual version, but the eight-speed automatic gearbox works well enough, providing low gears for off-roading and a more relaxed experience on the motorway.
+If you’re interested in an older diesel version, the engine is far quieter than you might expect, only emitting a boom if you really floor the accelerator.
+Perhaps surprisingly given the Wrangler’s fan base, there was no manual version offered but the eight-speed automatic gearbox works well enough, providing low gears for off-roading and a more relaxed experience on the motorway.
 In some situations it feels more like a CVT automatic because revs can quickly rise as you accelerate.
 It has 197bhp and the four-door takes around 10 seconds to get from 0-62mph, before topping out at just 99mph.